-I am in charge of the vineyard or winery day to day
+I am in charge day-to-day

 Use this guide to make sure you have done what is necessary to create a healthy and safe workplace.
-You are responsibile for the health and safety of people who work for you or who are involved in, or affected by, the work in your vineyard or winery.
-You are also responsible for the health and safety of others who may come to your workplace - you are expected to do what is reasonable and practicable.
-You need to talk with your workers and visitors about health and safety, and to eliminate or minimise risks and make sure they participate in vineyard or winery health and safety.
-Don't forget, if you also run a café (or other business) within your winery, your obligations apply to that workplace too.
+You are responsible for the health and safety of people who work for you or who are involved in, or affected by, the work on your farm.
+You are also responsible for the health and safety of others that may come onto your farm - you are expected to do what is reasonable and practicable.
+You need to talk with your workers and visitors about health and safety, and make sure they participate in farm health and safety.

-I am a company director, trustee, business partner, or CEO
+I am a company director, trustee, or business partner

-Use this guide to understand what is required in your vineyard or winery and the effort you need to put in over time.
+Use this to understand what is required on farm and the effort you need to put in over time.
 You have an obligation to exercise 'due diligence'.
 This means, for example, you need to make sure you are up-to-date with health and safety requirements, you have a general understanding of the risks associated with operating your business, and that the business has available, and uses, appropriate resources to deal with the risks.

-I am a contractor or visitor to the vineyard or winery
+I am a contractor or visitor to the property

-Use this guide to understand how your health and safety procedures overlap with those of the vineyard or winery.
-You have a responsibility to work with the business to make sure you all understand how to deal with any risks on site - and to make sure that the vineyard or winery understands and works with you to manage any risks your work may bring.
+Use this to understand how your health and safety procedures overlap with those of the farm.
+You have a responsibility to work with the farm business to make sure you all understand how to deal with any risks on farm - and to make sure that the farm understands and works with you to manage any risks your work may bring.